Bismillahfam/PomoPy/README.md

 ## Acknowledgments

 - Inspired by the Pomodoro Technique by Francesco Cirillo
-- Built with Python and Tkinter
+- Built with Python and Pygame
 - Designed for productivity and focus

 ---